ArDoCo/Core/README.md

 For more information about the setup or the architecture have a look on the [docs](https://ardoco.github.io/Core).
 The docs are at some points deprecated, the general overview and setup should still hold.
+You can find the generated JavaDocs at [ArDoCo.github.io/Core-Docs](https://ArDoCo.github.io/Core-Docs/).

 ### Case Studies / Benchmarks